chimera-linux/chimera-linux.github.io/_docs/apk.md

 This is how you upgrade your system:

 ```
-# apk upgrade
+# apk upgrade --available
 ```

-Once in a while, running `apk upgrade --available` may be a good idea, especially if there were significant changes in the packaging earlier.
-This is to properly account for any renames, downgrades, and so on.
-Be careful with using `--available` and always run it in interactive mode (which is the default for `apk` in Chimera) to be able to check what is being removed or upraded.

-Without `--available`, the default is `--latest` which is safer but may miss things occasionally.
-With `--available`, for instance, packages that installed themselves through `install_if` will get removed if they are not found in any repository index at the time of upgrade.
+Keep in mind the `--available` flag makes upgrades way more thorough and always match the available repositories when possible (including downgrading to older versions where necessary) so always do upgrades in interactive mode (default) and check the output.

+Doing just `apk upgrade` is equivalent to `apk upgrade --latest` and is safer (e.g. in its treatment of `install_if` packages) but will miss things on big repository changes.

 If updates introduce some file conflicts, which may happen this early in the development cycle (but will not happen once more stable, at